Circassian genocide: Numbers of refugees

+German historian Karl Friedrich Neumann estimated that out of the 1.5 million Circassian exiles who tried to flee to Anatolia from the extermination campaigns of the Russian imperial army, more than 500,000 people died during death marches.
+Another half a million deaths occurred due to severe diseases that broke out in Circassian refugee camps along the Anatolian coasts.

 Genocide classification

 In recent times, scholars and Circassian activists have proposed that the deportations and mass killings can certainly be considered as a manifestation of the modern-day concept of genocide, though the term had not been in use in the 19th century.
 Noting the systematic massacre of villages by Russian soldiers that was accompanied by the Russian colonization of these lands, Circassian activists claim it is "certainly and undeniably" a genocide.
 Scholars estimate that some 90 percent of Circassians (estimated at more than one million) had vanished from the territories occupied by Russia.
 During these events, at least hundreds of thousands of people were "killed or starved to death".

+Anssi Kulberg has asserted that the Russian Empire played a central role in formulating "the strategy of modern ethnic cleansing and genocide" during its systematic extermination campaigns against Crimean Tatars and Circassians.

 Political positions

 Russia

-In Russia, a presidential commission has been set up to try and deny the Circassian genocide, with respect to the events of the 1860s.
+In Russia, a presidential commission had been set up in 2009 to try and deny the Circassian genocide, with respect to the events of the 1860s.
 There is concern by the Russian government that acknowledging the events as genocide would entail possible claims of financial compensation in addition to efforts toward repatriating diaspora Circassians back to Circassia.

 Boris Yeltsin

-Former Russian President Boris Yeltsin's May 1994 statement stated that Circassian resistance to the Tsarist forces was legitimate, and that there were sad casualties, but he did not recognize "the guilt of the tsarist government for the genocide".
+Former Russian president Boris Yeltsin's May 1994 statement stated that Circassian resistance to the Tsarist forces was legitimate, and that there were sad casualties, but he did not recognize "the guilt of the tsarist government for the genocide".